Po-Ying Li: Career

 Li started her career as a Cantonese opera singer on radio and her vocal style eventually became known as the Bo-style.

 Li became an actress in Hong Kong films first in It's Fun Getting Together, a 1954 comedy directed by Chow Sze-Luk.
 Li appeared in White Gold Dragon (1954), Third-master Sha, the Heart-Stealer (1954), and How the Scholar Tong Pak-Fu Won the Maid Chau-Heung (1954).
 Li appeared as a lead actress in The Scholar Whose Ambition Is to Marry a Princess, a 1955 Cantonese opera film directed by Wong Tin-Lam, and in The Opera Boat at Star Island (aka The Opera Boat in Singapore), a 1955 Drama film directed by Ku Wen-Chung.
 Li also appeared as Princess Iron Fan in The Adventures of Nazha, a 1965 Historical Drama directed by Siu Sang and Miu Hong-Nee.
 Li's last film was Night of the Opera Stars (aka Goddess of Mercy Celebrates Her Birthday at Xiang Shan), a 1966 Documentary film directed by Wong Hok-Sing.
 Li is credited with over 45 films.

 Repertoire

 Li earned her the nickname the Mini-Yim Fun Fong through vocal performances, live on radio as well as albums with Mee Shing (Record) Co.
 Hong Kong.
 On stage opposite different co-leads, her choices had been either new debuts or selected from Fong's Repertoire.
-The female lead had the title role in most of her picks since when a new Troupe was created for her stage performances right before Fong retired.
+The female lead had the title role in most of her picks after a new Troupe was created for her stage performances right before Fong retired.
 She never played second to or even more junior roles with any female leads on stage.